-One of the reasons why this upsets me a bit is because although I have had many spiritual and emotional experiences to base my “testimony” on (which are poor proofs or testimonies by the way)—I know a lot of LDS people who haven’t.
-They have no “testimony” and operate purely on faith and hope—and that should be ok.
-Because of the way these questions are structured, these individuals often express how “unworthy” they feel.
+One of the reasons why this upsets me a bit is because although I have had many spiritual and emotional experiences to base my “testimony” on (which are poor proofs or testimonies by the way)—I know a lot of LDS people who haven’t had any experiences worthy of being called “testimony.”
+They operate purely on faith and hope—and that should be ok!
+Because of the way these questions are structured, these individuals often express how “unworthy” or second class they feel.
 They feel pressured to lie about their ‘testimony’ just so they can get married or sealed to family.
 This upsets me given the fact that the Jewish leadership excommunicated Jesus and threw him (and his followers) out of the synagogue for non-conformity to predominate cultural beliefs.
 Joseph Smith, our own religious founder was also ostracized from his religious community for his differing “testimony” on Jesus.
 Testimony has nothing to do with righteousness and should play no part in obtaining temple blessings.
 The scriptures teach that faith is required for salvation… not testimony.